Claudio López, 2nd Marquess of Comillas: Biography

 As soon as he got the news, Claudio went to the spot and sent a train from Barcelona with doctors, nurses, firemen and medical equipment in order to treat the thousands of wounded.

 After this action, Claudio consistently refused any attempt by the authorities to honor and reward him, stating simply that he had done merely his duty as a Christian.

 He acted similarly after the 1908 Messina earthquake that devastated this Italian town, causing tens of thousands of deaths.
 Claudio had his ship, the "Cataluña", one of his CTE vessels, transformed into a hospital and sent it rushing to the place.

 A process of beatification began in 1945.
+His cause was formally opened on 22 December 1947, granting him the title of Servant of God.

 Labour relations

 A Catholic, he was determined, according to a writer on the Spanish Catholic world, Frances Lannon, 'to keep his employees pious and out of radical unions.'
 He was a dominating influence in the National Council of Catholic Worker Corporations CNCCO, a kind of industrial branch of Catholic Action.
 A reactionary he was criticized by the Asturian priest Maximiliano Arboleya Martínez who commented that : " The workers in our Circles are talked to about religion, about morality, about resignation, about their obligations - it is almost never that anyone talks to them about the injustices, about the obligations of the capitalists".

 Claudio was a dominant figure in determining Catholic policy on labour relations.
 A workers section of Catholic Action was set up under his influence in 1894, followed in 1919 by a women's, and in 1924 by a youth section.
 They were firmly under hierarchical and magnate control, 'associations of leaders with few followers.'